Case Stages after a Personal Injury, Car Accident or Motorcycle Accident

 Most medical insurance companies have “Subrogation” clauses in their contracts, which may mean it may not be to your benefit to file a claim against your own medical insurance coverage.
 Subrogation clauses let insurance companies recover the amounts they have paid for the treatment of your injuries caused by your accident.
 This means that any settlement amount you receive in your case would be used to pay your medical insurer for all of the money they paid to the hospitals and doctors who treated you.

 Most motorcycle insurance contains a no-fault health insurance policy called medical payments coverage.
 If you were injured, your motorcycle insurance carrier will pay for all medical bills that do not exceed $5,000.
-If you can make claims against this, you should do so because each dollar they pay through that for you is one more dollar for you to keep for yourself if Cantor Crane receives a recovery in your case.
+If you can make claims against this, you should do so because each dollar they pay through that for you is one more dollar for you to keep for yourself if the Cantor team receives a recovery in your case.
 One exception does exist, however.
 Insurance companies can reduce the total amount of your settlement if you are using your uninsured motorist coverage along with your medical payments coverage.
 That is because the same company will not be required to pay you for your high medical expenses twice.

 Worker’s Compensation Claims

 If you have a workers’ compensation claim, you will be required to reimburse the Industrial Commission for the wage payments and medical payments they made to you.
 Making a claim is still important because doing so gives you important protection for your injuries in the future.
 Most personal injury claims have statutes of limitation for two years.
-For injuries that occur while you are at work, you still have a two-year statute of limitations but Cantor Crane will be unable to file a lawsuit after a year has passed unless we have received a reassignment from the Industrial Commission.
+For injuries that occur while you are at work, you still have a two-year statute of limitations but Cantor Injury Lawyers will be unable to file a lawsuit after a year has passed unless we have received a reassignment from the Industrial Commission.

 This means any personal injury claim you have arising out of your on-the-job injury must be filed within a year.
 Getting a reassignment from the Industrial Commission will allow you to pursue your claim for a second year by giving its ownership back to you.